 Is there any treatment for macular hole?

-Usually your doctor will recommend that the macular hole be treated with surgery.
+If your vision is decreased and the macular hole is large then your doctor will often recommend that the macular hole be treated with surgery.

 What happens in the operation to treat a macular hole?

 The surgical procedure for macular holes is performed under local anesthetic so the patient is awake but does not feel the procedure.

 The first part of the operation for macular hole treatment is to remove this gel-like material, which is called the vitreous.
 The procedure to remove it is called a vitrectomy.

 The surgeon will make small openings in the eye to insert special instruments that are used to remove the vitreous.
 The surgeon may also remove any small pieces of tissue ("membranes") or traction near the macular hole using fine forceps.
 This is done to prevent anything from pulling on the macula preventing the hole from closing.

 Finally, the fluid in the eye is exchanged with a sterile gas, which keeps pressure on the macular hole until it heals.
 Patients will need to maintain a face-down position for 1 to 7 days to keep the gas bubble in place and help close the hole.